jgeofil/mycorrhiza-algorithm/README.md

     ```python
     from mycorrhiza.dataset import Myco
     from mycorrhiza.analysis import CrossValidate
-    from mycorrhiza.plotting.plotting import mixture_plot
+    from mycorrhiza.plotting import mixture_plot
     ```
 2. (Optional) By default Mycorrhiza will look for SplitStree in your PATH.
-I you wish to specify a different path for the SplitsTree executable you can do so in the settings module.
+If you wish to specify a different path for the SplitsTree executable you can do so in the settings module.

     ```python
     from mycorrhiza.settings import const